 As your child's first and most important teacher, you have essential knowledge of your child's skills, interest, and needs.
-Thus, communication with School Staff is an invaluable component to providing the best learning environment for your child.
+Thus, communication with school staff is an invaluable component to providing the best learning environment for your child.
 Your involvement gives your child a strong, positive message of acceptance and support.
+We know that you are very appreciative of your child's teacher, as we are.
+There will be opportunities throughout the school year to express our thankfulness and appreciation, and we will ask for your assistance.
+Thank you in advance for your willingness to support our teachers.

-In school year 2022-2023, parent participation is limited to TWO (2) volunteers per classroom event.
-Teachers will provide a signup sheet for all classroom events.
-Two parents may attend your child's birthday celebration.
-Please inform your teacher in advance if you would like to so, so that scheduling conflicts can be avoided.
-We have an active Parent Teacher Association where parents can volunteer.
+At Open House, teachers will provide a signup sheet for all classroom events and room parent.
+You may also come into the classroom to celebrate your child's birthday.
+Please inform your teacher in advance if you would like to do so that scheduling conflicts can be avoided.